Veraticus/veraticus.github.com/source/_posts/2013-07-01-sidekiq-plus-houston-persistent-apple-connection-pooling.markdown

 comments: true
 categories: [ruby, gems]
 ---
+> **I updated the code here based on my production experiences with it in a new post, [Sidekiq + Houston: Production Ready](http://joshsymonds.com/blog/2013/10/17/sidekiq-plus-houston-production-ready/).
+Check it out after reading this article.**

 Having not updated [rapnd](http://github.com/Veraticus/rapnd) in a good long while, I was looking for well-supported, up-to-date solution for persisting long-running connections to Apple's push notification service through a worker.
 I didn't run into anything offhand, and also haven't posted a helpful code snippet in awhile, so this is how I connected [Houston](https://github.com/nomad/houston) and [Sidekiq](https://github.com/mperham/sidekiq) to Apple's Push Notification service.

 <!-- more -->